nathalieroemer/nathalieromer/content/authors/admin/_index.md

 ## About Me
 <div style="font-size: calc(1em * 1.4) !important">
 I'm PhD student at Leibniz University Hannover.
 I use empirical methods to study distortions emerging in the generation and evaluation of innovative ideas, with a focus on diversity and gender bias.
-I employ innovative experimental designs in large-scale experiments. <a href="/paper/">My research</a> offers guidance for organizations and policy makers on designing incentives and decision-making processes to foster innovation.</div>
+I employ <a href="/wit/">innovative experimental designs</a> in large-scale experiments. <a href="/paper/">My research</a> offers guidance for organizations and policy makers on designing incentives and decision-making processes to foster innovation.</div>

 <br>